jozefg/blog/about.markdown

 ## Programming
 I like functional programming and types.
-Specifically, I write lots of compilers and type checkers in Haskell and Agda.
-Formal methods is also a pretty nifty field so I spend nontrivial amounts of time arguing with Coq's typechecker.
+Specifically, I write lots of compilers and type checkers in Haskell, Coq and Agda.

-I can't quite seem to shake my love of lisps so I can always enjoy writing something in Scheme/Racket or Common Lisp.
+Lisps are also fun so I also have heaps of Scheme code lying around.

 ## Juggling
 I've been juggling since 3rd grade.
 Nowadays I am a member of the